Codequest™ provides expert coding instruction for practices of every size and every specialty.

-Join the most knowledgeable coding experts in ophthalmology for four hours of professional coding education vital to your success.
-We’ll map out the latest coding updates, review key competencies, test your knowledge, and steer you towards successful solutions for preventing claim denials.
+Physicians, administrators, technicians and scribes all play a crucial role in patient care and your practice's financial health.
+Join the most knowledgeable coding experts in ophthalmology for four hours of professional coding education essential to your success.
+We’ll map out the latest critical updates, review key competencies, test your knowledge through live polling and steer you towards successful solutions for appropriately maximizing reimbursements.

 Topics for the Four-Hour Session

 - 2024 Coding Updates, financial impact and crucial payer policy changes

 - Myth-busters 2.0: Debunk this year's top coding myths and confirm with trusted guidance.

 - Compliance Matters: Recognize the hot topics related to audits, compliance and investigations of ophthalmic practices and steps to take to avoid

 - Name That Modifier: Review challenging case studies to develop proficiency and confidence in applying modifiers.

 - Code this OP Report: Recognize the ten steps for surgical coding and apply them to real-life OP reports to level-up your skills.